 We're proud to be a ‘two-tick’ disability symbol holder, meaning we’re recognised for our support and retention of talented individuals with disabilities.
 This support, naturally, extends to anyone on a placement and we’ll do everything we can to make sure you have the support and adjustments you need to get the most out of your time with us.

 How to apply

-If you think you’d benefit from being part of our Insight Pool, please apply online when applications open in October.
+If you think you’d benefit from being part of our Insight Pool, please apply online when applications next open in January.
 Simply create a profile, upload your CV and complete an application form telling us what business areas you’re interested in.

 Once you’ve submitted your application, please be prepared to bear with us.
 Our Insight Programme is very popular and it takes time to read through and consider all your applications.